How Effective are Large Language Models in Generating Software Specifications?: RQ3: Comparative Failure Diagnosis

-\paragraph{LLMs are more likely to generate ill-formed and incomplete specifications} A small fraction (3\%) of \basemodel's failing cases are ill-formed, while traditional methods do not exhibit this issue.
-Traditional methods are rule-based and therefore guarantee the validity of the generated specifications.
-Whereas LLMs are generative and do not ensure the correctness of their output.
-Fig.~\ref{fig:symptom} also shows that LLMs are more likely to generate incomplete specifications.
-For instance, when given the description \q{tuple/list of 1 int}, \basemodel only generates \texttt{tuple} for the \textit{structure} specification and misses the specification \texttt{list}.
-Such errors are unlikely to occur with rule-based methods, as they match the entire sequence of types and extract them directly from the document as specifications, while LLMs use sampling to decode outputs from a distribution, which may occasionally miss tokens.
+\paragraph{LLMs are more likely to generate ill-formed and incomplete specifications} A small fraction (0--3\%) of \basemodel's failures are ill-formed, unlike traditional rule-based methods that guarantee valid outputs.
+In addition, LLMs are 8\% more likely to produce incomplete specifications compared to rule-based methods, which reliably extract all types by directly matching sequences.
+In contrast, generative LLMs use sampling to decode outputs from a distribution, which may occasionally miss tokens.

-\paragraph{Traditional techniques are much more likely to generate empty specifications than LLMs} For both datasets, the most common failure symptom among baseline methods is \q{Empty} (80\% and 73\%), where the methods fail to generate any specifications.
-For \basemodel, none of the failing cases for \jdata are empty, while only 47\% of the failing cases for \ddata are empty.
-The reason is that the \jdata examples provided to the LLMs are never empty and hence the LLMs always generate some results for queries for \jdata .
-In contrast, some of the specification categories (e.g., \texttt{dtype}) of \ddata examples (provided to the LLMs) may be empty.
-The LLMs learn that empty is a possible result for \ddata.
-Since the baselines are rule-based, when rules are inapplicable, they tend to produce empty results.
-In contrast, LLMs produce results by predicting missing tokens.
-They may produce empty results when empty is a legitimate token.
-The results are in line with the precision and recall in Table~\ref{tab:rq2-docter}, that \basemodel has a much higher recall than \docter (e.g., 84.0\% versus 72.8\%) with a comparable or slightly lower precision (e.g., 84.3\% versus 86.8\%).
+\paragraph{Traditional techniques are much more likely to generate empty specifications than LLMs} For all three datasets, the most common failure of (rule-based) baseline methods is \q{Empty} (67\%), where no specification is generated due to inapplicable rules.
+In contrast, LLMs generate results by predicting missing tokens and will only produce empty results when "empty" is a valid outcome.
 Although with a lower empty rate, LLM tends to generate incomplete and ill-formed specifications as discussed in (a).

-\finding{Compared to LLMs, traditional specification extraction approaches are much more likely to generate empty specifications (e.g., 73 -- 80\% versus 0 -- 47\%), while LLMs are more likely to generate ill-formed or incomplete specifications. }
+\finding{Compared to LLMs, traditional specification extraction approaches are much more likely to generate empty specifications, while LLMs are more likely to generate ill-formed or incomplete specifications. }